Classes and Extended Courses

 National Genealogical Society (NGS)

-NGS offers two different online, independent learning opportunities: American Genealogical Studies and Continuing Genealogical Studies.
-These courses have no set times for attendance (though all have a generous completion time period) and are intended to provide a detailed, but flexible learning experience.
+NGS offers four different online, independent learning opportunities.
+These courses are self-paced and are intended to provide a detailed, but flexible learning experience.
 Course costs are less for NGS members than for non-members.

 Continuing Genealogical Studies (CGS): CGS consists of stand-alone, topic-specific courses.
-Current courses (as of Nov 2020) are: African-American Roots: A Historical Perspective; Transcribing, Extracting, and Abstracting Genealogical Records; Reading Old Handwriting; Federal Land Records; Effective Use of Deeds; Researching 17th and 18th Century German Ancestors; Understanding and Using DNA Test Results; Genetic Genealogy, Autosomal DNA; Researching Your Revolutionary War Ancestors; War of 1812 Records; Introduction to Civil War Research; Researching Your World War I Ancestors.
+Current courses (as of Apr 2026) are: African-American Roots: Understanding and Using DNA Test Results; Transcribing, Extracting, and Abstracting Genealogical Documents; Reading Old Handwriting; African American Roots - A Historical Perspective; War of 1812 Records; Effective Use of Deeds; Federal Land Records; Researching 17th and 18th Century German Ancestors; Researching Your Revolutionary War Ancestors; Introductions to Civil War Research; Researching Your World War I Ancestors.
 Within each course are modules similar to a chapter.
 Each module has instructions, examples, web-links, readings, and a module quiz.
+Learn more at https://www.ngsgenealogy.org/cgs/.

 National Institute for Genealogical Studies